Learn All The Parts Of A Septic System (And How To Maintain It!)

 - Outlet Pipe.
 Carries liquid effluent (partially treated sewage) to the seepage field.

 - Pumping Cover.
 Provides access to the septic tank for cleaning.
 Not found on all systems.

 - Seepage Field.
 Also called a “Leach Field” or “Drain Field,” this is a series of perforated pipes or tiles set in gravel and slanted away from the house.
 It is buried below the soil’s frost level so it doesn’t freeze.
-It allows waste water to be absorbed gradually over a large area.
+It allows waste water to absorb gradually over a large area.

 - Septic Tank.
 Watertight structure in which natural bacterial action breaks down organic solids.
 It slows the flow of sewage so that larger solids accumulate at the bottom as sludge, while grease and lighter particles rise to the top as scum.